 A Family of Faith - Our Rich History

-What is at the heart of this vision?
+What Is at the Heart of This Vision?

 We aspire to teach wisdom in such a way that each student will delight in becoming a ‘self-learner’.
 The pursuit of wisdom is something we undertake together as members of a community of faith.
 The subjects we teach are shared in an atmosphere of respect and love.
-We believe that people learn more by example than by precept and that if students know they are cherished as children of God they will not only grow in wisdom and understanding, but they will grow into the person that God has made them to be.
+We believe that people learn more by example than by precept and that if students know they are cherished as children of God, they will not only grow in wisdom and understanding, but they will grow into the person that God has made them to be.

-What is the aim of our school?
+What is the Aim of Our School?

-Our aim is that of every Catholic school.
-At its heart is a vision of humanity.
+Our aim is that of every Catholic school; at its heart is a vision of humanity.
 We want our students to learn how to live a fully human life.
 The person of each individual human being, in his or her material and spiritual needs, is at the heart of Catholic teaching: the promotion of the human person is the goal of the Catholic school.
 We want our students to grow in knowledge and in wisdom.
-We want them to become mature, independent, integrated members of the human community not only believing in the truth but doing the truth in love.
+We want them to become mature, independent, integrated members of the human community not only believing in the truth but, doing the truth in love.

 It appeals to the heart showing us the way we can love truly and aright.
 It appeals to the hands in that we are encouraged to put our gifts at the service of others.
-In grasping the truth we hope that our students will know their duties to God, to themselves and to each other.
-Our school does not aim simply to shape the mind but to form the heart.
+In grasping the truth, we hope that our students will know their duties to God, to themselves and to each other.
+Our school does not aim simply to shape the mind but, to form the heart.

 We need to ensure that it can endure for another fifty years and more.
 We need the help of generous benefactors to provide for the continued life and ministry of St Mary’s.
 We always hope for financial and material security.
 God in his providence does not always allow that in case we forget that we exist because he wills it and the power belongs to him.
 Nevertheless, he offers us the chance to become co-workers with him in bringing about his kingdom.
 St. Mary’s School is a small part of that great work that He is building.

-‘What we love, others will love and we will show them how.’
+‘What we love, others will love and, we will show them how.’